 In the Subject box, type or paste New tweet from:, then type a space.

-In the list of parameters, select the Tweeted by parameter to add a placeholder for it.
+In the list of tokens, select the Tweeted by token to add a placeholder for it.

-Click or tap in the Body box then click or tap the Tweet text parameter to add a placeholder for it.
+Click or tap in the Body box then click or tap the Tweet text token to add a placeholder for it.

-(optional) Add more parameters, other content, or both to the body of the email.
+(optional) Add more tokens, other content, or both to the body of the email.

 Near the top of the screen, name your flow, and then select Create flow.